enso-org/enso/doc/design/runtime/graalvm.md

 # GraalVM
-The following are notes based on questions that we have about using GraalVM to provide a backend for Luna.
+The following are notes based on questions that we have about using GraalVM to provide a backend for Enso.

 - C-API is a potentially useful tool for combining the Java/Truffle side and the Haskell side.